Equivariant weight filtration for real algebraic varieties with action: Introduction

 In \cite{Pri-CA}, we considered real algebraic varieties equipped with a finite group action.
-Thanks to the functoriality of the weight complex, we equipped it with the induced group action and, using an equivariant version of the extension criterion of Guill\'en and Navarro Aznar (a result that we recall as theorem \ref{crit_action}), we showed the unicity of this weight complex with action with respect to extension, acyclicity and additivity properties, up to equivariant filtered quasi-isomorphism (theorem \ref{th_weight-complex-act}).
-Focusing on its realization through the Nash-constructible filtration, we obtained a filtered version of the Smith short exact sequence for an algebraic involution (theorem \ref{nash-smith_ex}), relating isomorphically the filtered invariant chains and the filtered chains of the arc-symmetric quotient in the compact and fixed point free case (proposition \ref{fil_Nash_quotient}).
+By taking advantage of the functoriality of the weight complex, we equipped it with the induced group action.
+We then used an equivariant version of the extension criterion of Guill\'en and Navarro Aznar (theorem \ref{crit_action}) to show the uniqueness of the weight complex with action, with respect to extension, acyclicity and additivity properties, up to equivariant filtered quasi-isomorphism (theorem \ref{th_weight-complex-act}).
+Focusing on its realization by the Nash-constructible filtration, we obtained a filtered version of the Smith short exact sequence for an algebraic involution (theorem \ref{nash-smith_ex}).
+Futhermore, in the case of an involution acting without fixed point on a compact real algebraic variety, we related by a filtered isomorphism the invariant filtered chains and the filtered chains of the arc-symmetric quotient (proposition \ref{fil_Nash_quotient}).

-In this paper, we apply some functor (definition and proposition \ref{fonct_L}) to the weight complex with action (definition \ref{def_eq_we_co}) in order to induce a weight filtration on the equivariant homology of real algebraic varieties equipped with a finite group action.
-We show the unicity of the equivariant weight complex, with respect to extension, acyclicity and additivity properties, similarly to the previous frames (theorem \ref{equiv_wei_comp}).
-Though, taking a particular look at the induced equivariant weight spectral sequence (subsection \ref{subsec_equi_wei_spec}), we understand that the action, embodied by the group homology of the considered group, enriches considerably the information contained in the equivariant weight invariants.
-In particular, some significative differences appear between the equivariant weight spectral sequence and the non-equivariant one.
-Indeed, the former is no longer left-bounded (corollaries \ref{equi_weight_spec_max_dim} and \ref{equiv_weight_spec_bounds}).
-As a consequence, in the equivariant case, the long exact sequences of additivity are not finite in general and, even for compact nonsingular varieties, the spectral sequence does not degenerate on this page either (proposition \ref{var_comp-non-sing_equiv}).
-This prevents us to recover some additive invariants directly from the equivariant weight spectral sequence's page $2$, unlike the non-equivariant frame.
+In this paper, we apply a functor (definition and proposition \ref{fonct_L}) to the weight complex with action (definition \ref{def_eq_we_co}) in order to induce a weight filtration on the equivariant homology of real algebraic varieties equipped with a finite group action.
+We show the uniqueness of the equivariant weight complex, with respect to extension, acyclicity and additivity properties, similarly to the previous frameworks (theorem \ref{equiv_wei_comp}).
+Nevertheless, some significative differences appear between the induced spectral sequence and the weight spectral sequence.
+In particular, the equivariant weight spectral sequence is no longer left bounded (corollaries \ref{equi_weight_spec_max_dim} and \ref{equiv_weight_spec_bounds}).
+As a consequence, the long exact sequences of additivity provided by the equivariant weight spectral sequence are not finite in general.
+Moreover, the equivariant weight spectral sequence of a compact nonsingular variety does not degenerate at level two in general (proposition \ref{var_comp-non-sing_equiv}).
+This prevents us to recover some additive invariants directly from the page two of the equivariant weight spectral sequence, unlike the non-equivariant set-up.